 How does one make kale a comfort food?
-They combine it with potatoes in a béchamel sauce and bake it in the oven until it becomes golden and bubbly; Potato and Kale Gratin – a new, and healthier, comfort food option!
+They combine it with potatoes in a béchamel sauce and bake it in the oven until it becomes golden and bubbly; Potato and Kale Gratin – a new comfort food option!

-I think a gratin – and a casserole – is the best comfort foods on the planet.
-They make a great meal, they are very homey and rustic, they don’t require much planning and no flashy or pretentious ingredients and they are always inexpensive and delicious.
+I think gratins and a casseroles are the best comfort foods on the planet.
+They make a great meal and they are very homey and rustic.
+Also, they require very little planning, and you don’t need any flashy or pretentious ingredients either.
+They’re always inexpensive and delicious.